elastic/ecctl/docs/ecctl_platform_repository_delete.md

 ## ecctl platform repository delete

-Deletes a snapshot repositories
+Deletes a snapshot repositories (Available for ECE only)

 ### Synopsis

-Deletes a snapshot repositories
+Deletes a snapshot repositories (Available for ECE only)

 ```
 ecctl platform repository delete <repository name> [flags]